Building a Segmented Lifecycle Email System to Support Growth

 Overview

-Since 2019, I’ve owned and continuously optimized an email nurture campaign designed to guide prospective students from initial inquiry through application submission.
+I own and continuously optimize an email nurture campaign that guides prospects from initial inquiry through application submission.

-The campaign supports multiple programs and degree levels, adapts to seasonal behavior, and evolves year over year based on performance data and audience needs.
+The campaign supports multiple programs and degree levels, adapts to seasonal behavior, and evolves based on performance data and audience needs.

 THE PROBLEM